Shaesgithub/MovieCLI/README.md

-# MovieCLI using Yarg MongoDB and Mongoose
+# MovieCLI using Yargs, MongoDB and Mongoose